15 of the Best Real Estate Websites of 2023 for Buyers, Sellers, and Renters

 Think of any online home price tool as a starting point — and recognize that the data used may be limited.
 What’s nice about HomeLight’s tool is that if you want to get even closer to your home’s true value, HomeLight will connect you with a top real estate agent near you as a next step.

-Best for home search: Realtor.com
+Best for home searching: Realtor.com

 In the era where remote work is here to stay, homebuyer preferences are only getting more specific.
 People want a house that has it all — a place to focus and take conference calls but also a patio to relax outside.

-These days, it’s a lot easier to browse your options from your mobile phone or computer from lots of different sites, but one that stands out is realtor.com and its “keyword search” tool.
+These days, it’s a lot easier to browse your options from your mobile phone or computer from lots of different sites, but one that stands out is Realtor.com and its “keyword search” tool.

 Best if you need to sell fast: Simple Sale